-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 1.
-Argor-Heraeus SA Ludovic Bernaudat, Economy Division (16.04.2018 - 31.12.2020) GOLD programme in Mongolia and the Philippines Sub-programme 5 - Chemicals, Waste and Air Quality In progress Argor is an active partner of the Global Environment Facility (GEF) GOLD programme and they have committed to work with three participating countries to offtake the mercury-free gold which will be produced through the programme.
+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of Partner Themes and Areas of Cooperation Sub-Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 1.
+Argor-Heraeus SA Ludovic Bernaudat, Economy Division (16.04.2018 - 31.12.2020) Large Enterprise - Corporation GOLD programme in Mongolia and the Philippines Sub-programme 5 - Chemicals, Waste and Air Quality In progress.
+Argor is an active partner of the Global Environment Facility (GEF) GOLD programme and they have committed to work with three participating countries to offtake the mercury-free gold which will be produced through the programme.
 Argor also provided contacts of gold consumers (i.e. the jewellery industry) who are now being approached for a more active participation in the Programme.
 None 2.
-Association of Arctic Expedition Cruise Operators Petter Malvik, Communications Division (17.04.2018 - 17.04.2020) Marine pollution Sub-programme 5 - Chemicals, Waste and Air Quality In progress Association of Arctic Expedition Cruise Operators has already done much to raise awareness around Clean Seas and marine litter, including organizing several clean-ups on Svalbard.
-None
+Association of Arctic Expedition Cruise Operators Petter Malvik, Communications Division (17.04.2018 - 17.04.2020) Small and Medium Enterprise - International Association Marine pollution Sub-programme 5 - Chemicals, Waste and Air Quality In progress.
+Association of Arctic Expedition Cruise Operators has already done much to raise awareness around Clean Seas and marine litter, including organizing several clean-ups on Svalbard.
+None 3.

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 3.
 Banco de Ahorro y Crédito ADOPEM, S.A.
-Leo Heileman, Latin America and Caribbean Office (30.10.2018 - 30.10.2020) Microfinance for ecosystem-based adaptation Implementation on track.
-The Micro Finance Institution has been assessed and is deciding whether to continue to microfinance the ecosystem-based adaption pilot roll-out Likely to request going to the pilot roll-out phase with an improved assessment methodology.
-None None

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds Banco de Fomento Agropecuario Gustavo Manez, Latin America and Caribbean Office (11.10.2018 - 11.10.2020) Microfinance for ecosystem-based adaptation Implementation on track.
-Financial Institutions have been assessed and have decided to continue to microfinance for the ecosystem-based adaption pilot roll-out One of six financial institutions signed on for microfinancing for the ecosystem-based adaption pilot roll-out.
+Leo Heileman, Latin America and Caribbean Office (30.10.2018 - 30.10.2020) Large Enterprise - Bank Microfinance for ecosystem- based adaptation Sub-Programme 1 - Climate Change Implementation on track.
+The Micro Finance Institution has been assessed and is deciding whether to continue to microfinance the ecosystem-based adaption pilot rollout.
+Likely to request going to the pilot roll-out phase with an improved assessment methodology.
+None 4.
+Banco de Fomento Agropecuario Gustavo Manez, Latin America and Caribbean Office (11.10.2018 - 11.10.2020) Large Enterprise - Bank Microfinance for ecosystem- based adaptation Sub-Programme 1 - Climate Change Implementation on track.
+Financial Institutions have been assessed and have decided to continue to microfinance for the ecosystembased adaption pilot roll-out.
+One of six financial institutions signed on for microfinancing for the ecosystem-based adaption pilot roll-out.
 Improved assessment and implementation methodology.
-None None
+None